• Skip to primary navigation

 What's So Special About These 7 Credit Cards?

 These seven cards earn rewards in the form of Chase Ultimate Rewards.
-That's true even for cards like the Flex and Unlimited, which are both known as cash back credit cards.
-And that raises another big question–what's so special about Chase Ultimate Rewards?
+That’s true even for cards like Freedom Flex and Freedom Unlimited, which are both known as cash back credit cards.
+And that raises another big question–what’s so special about Chase Ultimate Rewards?

 Chase Redemption Bonus